Pipilotti Rist: Artwork

 Rist's nine video segments titled Open My Glade were played once every hour on a screen at Times Square in New York City, a project of the Messages to the Public program, which was founded in 1980.

 “I want to see how you see – a portrait of Cornelia Providori” (2003) is an audio-visual work spanning 5:16.
 The sound was created in collaboration with Andreas Guggisberg, with whom Rist often works with.
 The main subject is the dialectical tension between macro and micro and how the continents are mirrored on the human body.
 The technical components are two to four layers of edited images, intricately cut and stacked on top of each other.

 Pour Your Body Out was a commissioned multimedia installation organized by Klaus Biesenbach and installed in the atrium of the Museum of Modern Art in early 2009.
 In an interview with Phong Bui published in The Brooklyn Rail, Rist said she chose the atrium for the installation "because it reminds me of a church's interior where you’re constantly reminded that the spirit is good and the body is bad.
 This spirit goes up in space but the body remains on the ground.
 This piece is really about bringing those two differences together."

 Her first feature film, Pepperminta, had its world premiere at the 66th Venice International Film Festival in 2009.
 She summarized the plot as "a young woman and her friends on a quest to find the right color combinations and with these colors they can free other people from fear and make life better.”

-In a 2011 Guardian exhibition review article, Rist describes her feminism: "Politically," she says, "I am a feminist, but personally, I am not.
+When interviewed by The Guardian for a preview of her 2011 exhibition at London's Hayward gallery, Rist described her feminism: "Politically," she says, "I am a feminist, but personally, I am not.
 For me, the image of a woman in my art does not stand just for women: she stands for all humans.
 I hope a young guy can take just as much from my art as any woman."

-She likened her videos to that of women's handbags, hoping that it'd have “room in them for everything: painting, technology, language, music, lousy flowing pictures, poetry, commotion, premonitions of death, sex, and friendliness."
+Rist has likened her videos to that of women's handbags, hoping that they'd have “room in them for everything: painting, technology, language, music, lousy flowing pictures, poetry, commotion, premonitions of death, sex, and friendliness."